isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution972.md

 ---
-title: ZETTAPPS Cloud-based Solution enables business owners to manage their Inventory and Order Processing through Barcode Labels on their Merchandise or Assets and eSignature on Delivery Order.
-For Distributor or Retailers, there are functions that enable them to track their Inventory levels before placing reorder with their suppliers.
-This enables them to keep warehousing and storage cost low.
+title: ZETTAPPS Cloud-based Inventory & Order Processing Version 3.7 - Package (Peppol ready - For Multi Location)
 permalink: /productivity-solutions-grant/solutionrepo/solution972
 ---

 ### Description

-201206718K
+ZETTAPPS Cloud-based Solution enables business owners to manage their Inventory and Order Processing through Barcode Labels on their Merchandise or Assets and eSignature on Delivery Order.
+For Distributor or Retailers, there are functions that enable them to track their Inventory levels before placing reorder with their suppliers.
+This enables them to keep warehousing and storage cost low.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Zetta_Solution_20200015_Annex_3_20200625143545_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria